box/developer.box.com/content/guides/authentication/oauth2/as-user.md

 ```

 <Message>
 In this situation the user ID is the Box identifier for a user.
-User IDs can
+User IDs can be
 found for any user via the `GET /users` endpoint, which is only available to
 admins, or by calling the `GET /users/me` endpoint with an authenticated user session.
 </Message>